ApostolosGames/.github/profile/README.md

 **About Apostolos**

 Apostolos is an indie game development company with a two-member team.
 Our focus is on creating engaging games with unique gameplay mechanics.
-Currently, we're developing Celesterra, a game that combines crafting, mining, and boss battles in a 3D environment, inspired by games like Terraria but with our distinctive approach.
+Currently, we're developing Celesterra, a game that combines crafting, mining, and boss battles in a 3D environment, inspired by games like Terraria but with our own approach.

 **Celesterra**